vidli/vidli/README.md

 ## Vidli comes with

 - Simple, easy to use video content management system
-- Non-commercial use [JW Player](http://www.longtailvideo.com/players) video player
+- Non-commercial use [JW Player](http://www.longtailvideo.com/players) video player.
+When you go live, a commercial license will need to be purchased.
 - Seamless integration with PayPal Express
 - Integration with Amazon S3 for video storage and playback